Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Results

 \section{Results}

-Starting from a non-speculative, strictly mechanistic model of a neuron with plasticity, we developed a mathematical characterization of information processing by neuron populations in the CNS characterizable as an algebra of convex cones in real Hilbert space.
+Starting from a non-speculative, strictly mechanistic model of a neuron with plasticity, we developed a mathematical characterization of information processing by neuron populations in the CNS that is expressible as an algebra of convex cones in a real Hilbert space.

-These invariants cannot be extracted from a single vector of instantaneous spike rates but require sequences of such vectors, which express the invariants as convex cones.
-The invariance remains under convolution by positive fixed compact operators.
+The invariant is not carried by any single vector of instantaneous spike rates, but by a sequence of such vectors whose conic hull forms a convex cone.
+Under the biologically motivated conditions considered here---fixed non-negative mappings, together with the stated sparsity and geometry-preservation conditions---this cone representation is retained as messages pass through synapses and neuron populations.
+The representation is likewise retained under the corresponding fixed linear filtering of time-variable messages.
+Thus, although the individual messages and their coordinates may change, the information they express continues to be represented by a convex-cone invariant.

 Neuron populations can be conceived as operators in the algebra, taking cones as operands and delivering new cones as results.
 The basic operations on the cones are sum, intersection, reflection, projection, and rejection.
 Networks of neuron populations can form expressions implementing algebra operations that retain the sparsity of representations.
 They can also implement conditionals as well as memory read and write operations.